madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 #### Designing the dashboard view

 My first design goal was to update the portal home page with a dashboard view of lab reports, making it easy for patients to find their most recent results at a glance.
-I wanted to answer the **“where are my labs?”** question instantly while also giving patients enough recent history to provide context.
+I wanted to answer the **“Where are my latest lab results?”** question instantly while also giving patients enough recent history to provide context.

 {% include figure.html src="dashboard.png"
 caption="The dashboard displays up to three lab reports, which I determined to be enough to offer a quick snapshot without overwhelming the user."